SQL Server: Configure Transaction Log Retention

 In this case, the capture job can be configured directly.

-is being used and Etleap’s CDC process will use a Log Reader agent installed on the source to capture changes.
+If there is no capture job present, then MS-REPLICATION is being used and Etleap’s CDC process will use a Log Reader agent installed on the source to capture changes.

 In this case, the Log Reader Agent must be configured via SQL Server Management Studio (SSMS).